Budapest in Winter: Weather & 12 Best Things to Do (2026)

 1. VISIT THE CHRISTMAS MARKETS

-Two of the best Christmas markets in Budapest are the Vörösmarty Square Christmas Market and the St. Stephen’s Basilica Advent Market.
+Two of the best Christmas Markets in Budapest are the Vörösmarty Square Christmas Market and the St. Stephen’s Basilica Advent Market.
 They have mulled wine, traditional Hungarian food and also some Christmas decorations.

 The Christmas markets in Budapest usually run from mid-November to the beginning of January each year.